mattdean1/contentful-text-search/README.md

 -   You have a lot of content and it is important for users to find the right piece (increasing precision of search results)
 -   You want to customise the relevance scoring of search results (e.g. ranking popular content higher)
--   Your users often search using natural language or partial words, for example e.g. a user searching for 'force' would get back results for 'Salesforce' using this package)
+-   Your users often search using natural language or partial words, for example a user searching for 'force' would get back results for 'Salesforce' using this package)